Boers

 - Interpretation Needs

-- Afrikaans is the primary language, with English often used in official and educational contexts.
-Interpretation may be needed for non-Afrikaans speakers.
+- Afrikaans is predominantly spoken, with English used in official contexts.
+Interpretation may be needed in multilingual settings.

 - Interpreter Notes